Spyderisk/system-modeller/CODE-OF-CONDUCT.md

 [current authors in AUTHORS.md](./AUTHORS.md), or send a message to [code-of-conduct@spyderisk.org](mailto:code-of-conduct@spyderisk.org).

-You should expect to receive a reply.
-After determining a precise description of your situation, the team will review and determine next steps.
+You should certainly get a reply.
+After determining a precise description of your situation, they will review and determine next steps.

-Please also report to us if you observe someone else in distress, or violations of these guidelines.
+Please also report to us if you observe someone else in distress or violations of these guidelines.

 If you feel you have been unfairly accused of violating these guidelines,